Papers

 2000 character limit reached

 Abstract: In recent years, power grids have seen a surge in large cryptocurrency mining firms, with individual consumption levels reaching 700MW.
 This study examines the behavior of these firms in Texas, focusing on how their consumption is influenced by cryptocurrency conversion rates, electricity prices, local weather, and other factors.
 We transform the skewed electricity consumption data of these firms, perform correlation analysis, and apply a seasonal autoregressive moving average model for analysis.
-Our findings reveal that, surprisingly, short-term mining electricity consumption is not correlated with cryptocurrency conversion rates.
+Our findings reveal that, surprisingly, short-term mining electricity consumption is not directly correlated with cryptocurrency conversion rates.
 Instead, the primary influencers are the temperature and electricity prices.
-These firms also respond to avoid transmission and distribution network (T&D) charges -- famously known as four Coincident peak (4CP) charges -- during summer times.
-As the scale of these firms is likely to surge in future years, the developed electricity consumption model can be used to generate public, synthetic datasets to understand the overall impact on power grid.
+These firms also respond to avoid transmission and distribution network (T&D) charges - commonly referred to as four Coincident peak (4CP) charges - during the summer months.
+As the scale of these firms is likely to surge in future years, the developed electricity consumption model can be used to generate public, synthetic datasets to understand the overall impact on the power grid.
 The developed model could also lead to better pricing mechanisms to effectively use the flexibility of these resources towards improving power grid reliability.

 Summary